Chapter 14

 HISTORICAL BACKGROUND

-Since the Old Testament talks about three temples or tabernacles, the following background material is offered to help clarify the chronology or timeline and historical setting of these temples.
+Since the Old Testament talks about three tabernacles or temples, the following background material is offered to help clarify the chronology or timeline and historical setting of these tabernacles.

-The first temple was built under the direction of Moses.
+The first tabernacle was built under the direction of Moses.
 It was constructed during Israel’s exodus from Egypt to the promised land of Canaan.
-This temple was often identified as the Tent of Meeting.
-It was referred to in this manner because it was the place that God would meet and give direction to the representatives of Israel, that is Moses and the priests (Exodus 25:23).
-This temple was in actuality a tent composed of wood boards, cloth and animal skins (Exodus 26:1-36).
+This tabernacle was identified as the Tent of Meeting.
+It was referred to in this manner because it was the place where God would meet and give direction to the representatives of Israel, who were Moses and the priests (Exodus 25:23).
+This tabernacle was in actuality a tent composed of wood boards, cloth and animal skins (Exodus 26:1-36).
 It was used throughout Israel’s exodus in the wilderness of Sinai.
 Each time the nation was to move from one place to another, the tent was dismantled, carried and reassembled by the Levites (Numbers 4:1-33).
-This temple was also used by the Israelites during the early years of their stay in the promised land of Canaan.
+This tabernacle was also used by the Israelites during the early years of their stay in the promised land of Canaan.
 Specifically, it was used throughout the reigns of King Saul and King David.

-At the time that God gave Moses the Ten Commandments along with the rules and regulations for the sacrificial system, He also instructed Moses to build a tabernacle and its associated furnishings, that is altars, lampstand, etc. This Temple was a foreshadowing and type of the Heavenly Temple.
+At the time that God gave Moses the Ten Commandments along with the rules and regulations for the Ceremonial Law, He also instructed Moses to build a tabernacle and its associated furnishings, that is altars, lampstand, etc. This Tabernacle was a foreshadowing and a type of the Heavenly Tabernacle.
 To see this let us go to the Old Testament and read what God said to Moses concerning the construction of this tabernacle and its furnishings.

-In other words, the design and construction of the tabernacle and its furnishings was a design given to Moses by God.
-In a similar fashion, God gave King David the design and plans for the Temple that was to be built by his son Solomon.
+In other words, the design and construction of the Tent of Meeting and its furnishings was a design given to Moses by God.
+In a similar fashion, God gave King David the design and plans for the Tabernacle/Temple that was to be built by his son Solomon.
 To see this let us read from,

 1 Chronicles 28:11-12